Selvam-DG/Machine_Learning_Techniques/README.md

 #### Regression
 -  Dependent and Independent variable
-- Dependent variables is a continuous changeable variable, then the model comes under Regression
+- Dependent variable is a continuous changeable variable, then the model comes under Regression
 - Algorithms
   - Linear Regression
   - Decision Tree Regressor